Pillar · Multi-agent collaboration

 FAQ

-Is Git fast enough for agent messages?
+Is Git fast enough for AI agent messages?

 Should every agent thought become a message?